ArcticMC/Scenarios/descriptions.md

 ### Pyrophobia (H, not Comb.)
 > All the water and ice in the world has been evaporated.
 All lava will replace it.
 50% of all redstone veins and lapis veins is replaced by obsidian.
 Sugarcane will drop from trees at a rate of 2%.
 And lastly, all mobs in the game are fire resistant.

+### Quadrant Balance (L)
+> Players can only mine a maximum of 8 diamonds and 48 gold per quadrant of the map.
+When a player kills another, their ore count is reset in the quadrant where they got the kill.

 ### Quadrant Paranoia (L)
 > On tab, it will display a colored name for which quadrant you are in.